dannybuilds/auto-dev-env-setup/README.md

 # auto-dev-env-setup
-Includes a bash script to automatically configure Wezterm, Tmux, Neovim, and Lazyvim for embedded systems development projects.
+Includes a zshell script for automatically configuring Wezterm, Tmux, Neovim, and Lazyvim for embedded systems development projects.